openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 #### Finding the Brightest Pixel in an Image

-Using what we know now, we can write a simple computer-vision program that locates the brightest pixel in an image.
+Using what we know now, we can write a simple program that locates the brightest pixel in an image.
 This elementary concept was used to great artistic effect by the artist collective, Graffiti Research Lab (GRL), in the openFrameworks application they built for their 2007 project [*L.A.S.E.R Tag*](http://www.graffitiresearchlab.com/blog/projects/laser-tag/).
-The concept of *L.A.S.E.R Tag* was to allow people to draw projected graffiti on a large building facade, using a laser pointer.
-The bright spot from the laser pointer was tracked by code similar to that shown below, and used as the basis for creating projected graphics.
+The concept of *L.A.S.E.R Tag* was to allow people to draw projected graffiti onto a large building facade, by means of a laser pointer.
+The bright spot from the laser pointer was tracked by code similar to that shown below, and used as the basis for creating interactive, projected graphics.

 ![Laser Tag by GRL](images/laser_tag.jpg)